-7. Commitments and contingencies
+6. Commitments and contingencies

-The Managing Member has incurred and will continue to incur organizational and offering expenses,0 which are reimbursable from the Company at 2% of total gross proceeds from the Series A Unit and Bond offerings.
-The organizational and offering costs are not represented on the Company's financial statements due to these being contingent upon a successful completion of the Series A Unit and Bond offerings.
-The Company will expense organization costs when incurred and syndication costs will be a direct charge to equity as incurred.
-As of September 30, 2022, there have been approximately zero organizational costs incurred by the Managing Member.
+The Managing Member has incurred and will continue to incur organizational and offering expenses.
+The organizational and offering costs are not represented on the Company's financial statements due to these being contingent upon a successful completion of the Bond offerings.
+The Company will expense organization costs when incurred.
+As of February 29, 2024, there have been no organizational costs incurred by the Managing Member.
 Through the date of issuance, the Managing Member has incurred approximately \$30,000 of organizational and offering costs.